 Ingredient Notes

 - Chicken Wings – Use 2 lbs of party-style wings (drumettes and flats) for even cooking.
-If using whole wings, trim the tips and separate the joints.
-Pat them dry before seasoning to help them crisp up.
+If you’re buying whole wings, trim the tips and separate at the joint.
+Pat them dry with paper towels before seasoning.
+The drier the skin, the crispier they get.

-- Creamy Peanut Butter – A classic, shelf-stable creamy peanut butter (like Jif or Skippy) works best for a smooth, rich sauce.
-If you’re using natural peanut butter, you may need less water as it is already a thin consistency.
+- Creamy Peanut Butter – A shelf-stable brand like Jif or Skippy works best for a smooth, rich sauce.
+Natural peanut butter is thinner, so you’ll need less water if you go that route.

-- Gluten-Free Tamari Sauce – Adds a deep, umami flavor that enhances the peanut butter sauce.
+- Gluten-Free Tamari Sauce – Adds deep umami flavor to the sauce.
 You can also use coconut aminos instead.

 Recipe FAQs

-Almond butter or cashew butter work well as substitutes.
-You may need to adjust the water in the sauce recipe to achieve the right consistency.
+Almond butter or cashew butter both work.
+The flavor will be a little different but the consistency is similar.
+You may need to adjust the water to get the sauce to the right thickness.

 Expert Tips